Johnny Pye and the Fool-Killer: Synopsis

-The story follows an all-American boy Johnny Pye in 1928, and following the passing of his father, he has advanced awareness of death.
-The bereaving youngster actually sees the figure of death: It is a deformed, portly workman wearing a smock and cap and toting a grindstone.
-It shows Johnny his aspirations: he wants to be a doctor, then a painter, then a minister, but ends up being the postmaster in his hometown of Martinsville, United States of America.
+The story follows an all-American boy, Johnny Pye, beginning in 1928.
+Following the death of his father, he sees the Fool-Killer, a personification of death: a deformed, portly workman wearing a smock and cap and toting a grindstone.
+It shows Johnny his aspirations: Johnny wants to be a doctor, then a painter, then a minister, but ends up being the postmaster in his hometown of Martinsville.

-Over the course of the show, Death (The Fool-Killer) can only be seen by Johnny.
+Over the course of the show, the Fool-Killer can only be seen by Johnny.
 When they first meet, Johnny angrily challenges him.
-Johnny later leaves to serve in World War II, and when he returns after nearly dying, he steals the girl of his dreams from his arch enemy Wilbur.
-Through the several decades the show passes through (it ends in 1995), Johnny sees many of his loved ones get taken away.
-Johnny makes a deal with Death in the early process of their relationship: if Johnny can solve a riddle that the Fool-Killer presents, then Johnny's life will be spared.
-The second act deals with the happy marriage of Johnny and Suzy, and eventually to when they are great-grandparents and Johnny can't remember any of their names.
+Johnny later leaves to serve in World War II.
+When he returns after nearly dying, he steals the girl of his dreams from his arch-enemy Wilbur.
+Over several decades (the show ends in 1995), Johnny sees many of his loved ones carried off by the Fool-Killer.
+Johnny makes a deal with Death early in their relationship: if Johnny can solve a riddle that the Fool-Killer presents, then Johnny's life will be spared.
+The second act deals with the happy marriage of Johnny and Suzy, and the births of their children, grandchildren and eventually great-grandchildren.
+Johnny’s memory fails and he can't remember any of their names.